 What is lacking with the Amazon Seller app:

-No links to CamelCamelCamel or Keepa – It’s impossible to make the smartest sourcing decisions without checking CCC or Keepa for price and sales rank history.
-Amazon Seller app does not provide a quick link to show you this data.
+No links to Keepa – It’s impossible to make the smartest sourcing decisions without checking Keepa for price and sales rank history.
+Amazon Seller app does not provide a quick link to show you this vital data.

 Only shows you (on the results screen) the lowest new and used price – There are so many reasons why I want to see as many of the lowest price offers in order to make my best sourcing decision.
 What if the lowest new price is $10, but the rest of the offers are at least $25?
 I’d source an item knowing the price will go up to $25 once that one seller sells out of their item priced at $10.